 Previously we supported binary downloads, hosted at http://simtk.org/home/rnatoolbox.
-You can still go that route if you want some of our older releases.
-But you will see that we are now distributing Docker images for newer releases.
+But you will see that we are now mostly relying on Docker images for newer releases.
 Before long on Debian flavors of Linux you will be able to install MMB with the package manager.
 The multiple ways of installing might make the instructions a bit confusing.
 In this chapter I explain some of the ways to install, and during the rest of the tutorial I will just tell you to issue "MMB" and you will be expected to adjust that according to your installation method.